 In structural biology, I am proudest of the experiment I carried out in 2005 with my then graduate student, Robin Owen.
 We determined the so called 'experimental dose limit' for a protein crystal held at 100 K during a diffraction experiment (embarrassingly sometimes called 'the Garman limit').
 It is the maximum dose that can be absorbed by the crystal before the biological information from the protein structure might be compromised by radiation damage effects.
-The experiment involved a lot of 'crystal killing' in the X-ray beam, and use of microPIXE (proton induced X-ray emission) to accurately find the atomic species in the crystals so that we could calculate the X-ray absorption coefficient for them and thus estimate the absorbed dose.
+The experiment involved a lot of 'crystal killing' in the X-ray beam, and use of micro-PIXE (proton induced X-ray emission) to accurately find the atomic species in the crystals so that we could calculate the X-ray absorption coefficient for them and thus estimate the absorbed dose.
 Over the last 20 years, I have developed the application of PIXE to proteins, to enable the metals in them to be unambiguously identified.
 I am really proud of using this methodological development, originating from my nuclear physics background and which has now been used successfully on over 300 proteins, sent to me by researchers all over the world.

-Who or what has pushed your career the most?
 Me: I am self-driven, no one has driven me.

-When you need an advice, who do you talk to?
 My collaborators and crystallographic colleagues worldwide.
 I also ask a dear school friend called Lucy.
 I have known her since I was nine years old, and I trust her wise judgement (she became a lawyer).